 Danish-born Skafte Rasmussen and his German partner Karl Ernst founded Ernst und Rasmussen in 1916.
 Located in Hemi, it was established to manufacture steam engines and parts for them.
 However, the partnership dissolved.
 Rasmussen, in 1916, received funding from the state for a steam engine project, which was patented under his brand name – DKW.
 In 1921, the development of motorcycles began under this brand.
 The first model was Reichsfahrtmodell.
 But the best was the DKW E 206 of 1925.
 After the war, production was expanded and divided.
 Since 1950, motorcycles have been produced under the brands IFA and MZ.
 Only the Ingolstadt company retained the brand name.

 The emblem was a traditional image of a shield.
 The upper part with an arched edge was narrower than the lower part.
 It was connected to the wider lower part by small segments of the sides, depicted at an angle to the center.
 The bottom had a swollen shape.
 The contours are highlighted in gray.
 The inner space was occupied by an element resembling an arrowhead.
 Its upper part had an arched shape.
 The outlines were highlighted in black color.
-The inner space was filled with several shades of green that waved from light green to darker shades on the left and right.
+The inner space was filled with shades of green that waved from light green to darker shades on the left and right.
 At the top, the brand abbreviation was printed in white.

 Hercules

 Hercules was a German motorcycle company founded in Nuremberg in 1886 by technical engineer Karl Matusz.
-As a brand, it was registered on September 10, 1910.
-The specialization of the brand was in the direction of sports – motorcycles for competition, distinguished by the highest level.
+It was registered as a brand on September 10, 1910.
+It specialized in sports—motorcycles for competition, which were distinguished by the highest level.
 In the post-war period, its main customers were sports teams of the Warsaw Pact countries.
 After the complete collapse of this union, the company existed until 1997 and was closed.

 Horex